 Benefits of Using the Business Model Canvas

-- Key Activities—What are the most important activities you must engage in to fulfill your value propositions, to secure distribution channels, to strengthen customer relationships, to optimize revenue streams, etc.?
+What are the most important activities you must engage in to fulfill your value proposition, to secure distribution channels, to create and strengthen customer relationships, to optimize revenue streams, and more?

-- Customer Relationships—What types of relationships will you forge with your customer segments?
-What are the relationship expectations of each customer segment?
-How are they entwined with the rest of your business model?
+What types of relationships will you forge with your customers?
+What are the relationship expectations from each customer segment?

-- Channels—Through what means will you reach your targeted customers and deliver your products and services to them?
-Which are most cost effective?
-How are the channels integrated?
+Through what means will you reach your targeted customers and deliver your products and services to them?
+Which will be the most cost-effective?
+How are your sales channels integrated?

-- Revenue Streams—How much will you charge for your products and services?
-What are customers willing to pay for?
-How will customers pay?
-How much will each revenue stream contribute to your overall revenue?
+How will you charge for our product or service?
+What are customers willing to spend?
+And, how much will each revenue stream contribute to your overall annual revenue?

 According to Gitlin, gaps in planning stand out when using the tool, making it effective for entrepreneurs who are new to starting and running a business.

-Since 1964, SCORE “Mentors to America’s Small Business” has helped more than 10 million aspiring entrepreneurs and small business owners through mentoring and business workshops.
-More than 11,000 volunteer business mentors in over 320 chapters serve their communities through entrepreneur education dedicated to the formation, growth, and success of small businesses.
+Since 1964, SCORE “Mentors to America’s Small Business” has helped more than 11 million aspiring entrepreneurs and small business owners through mentoring and business workshops.
+More than 10,000 volunteer business mentors in over 250 chapters serve their communities through entrepreneur education dedicated to the formation, growth, and success of small businesses.
 For more information about starting or operating a small business, call 1-800-634-0245 for the SCORE chapter nearest you.
 Visit SCORE atwww.score.org.